ALMA reveals bright circumgalactic emission and a biconical outflow in z~6.4 quasar PSOJ183+05: DISCUSSION

 \subsection{The [CII] outflow in \psoj}

-Fig. \ref{fig:outflow-maps} shows the moment 0$^{\rm th}$, moment 1$^{\rm st}$ and 2$^{\rm nd}$ maps associated with the broad ($FWHM>500$ \kms) [CII] emission detected (at $\sim8\sigma_{\rm [CII]}$ level) in the host galaxy of \psoj\ (Sect. \ref{sect:data}).
-We find this emission to be very clumpy (Fig. \ref{fig:outflow-maps}a) and distributed along the edges of the double cone in which the velocity dispersion of the total [CII] profile is increased (Fig. \ref{fig:outflow-maps}d), out to a distance of $\sim5$ kpc from the quasar.
-The velocity shift of this broad component is relatively little ( $-200<v_{\rm mom1}^{\rm broad}<200$ \kms), and the emission is mostly redshifted(blueshifted) in the North-East(South-West) cone.
+Fig. \ref{fig:outflow-maps} shows the moment 0$^{\rm th}$, moment 1$^{\rm st}$ and 2$^{\rm nd}$ maps associated with the broad ($FWHM>500$ \kms) [CII] emission detected (at $\sim8\sigma_{\rm [CII]}^{\rm of}$ level, where $\sigma_{\rm [CII]}^{\rm of}= 0.028$ \jybeamkms\ is the rms noise of the moment 0$^{\rm th}$ map) in the host galaxy of \psoj\ (Sect. \ref{sect:data}).
+We find this emission to be very clumpy (Fig. \ref{fig:outflow-maps}a) and distributed along the edges of the double cone in which the velocity dispersion of the total [CII] profile is increased (Fig. \ref{fig:maps}d), out to a distance of $\sim5$ kpc from the quasar.
+The velocity shift of this broad component is relatively little ( $-200<v_{\rm mom1}^{\rm broad}<200$ \kms), and the emission is mostly redshifted (blueshifted) in the North-East (South-West) cone.
 We calculate the maximum velocity as $v_{\rm max}=|v_{\rm mom1}^{\rm broad}|+2\sigma_v^{\rm broad}$ \citep[e.g.][]{Bischetti17,Fiore17}, where $\sigma_v^{\rm broad}$ is the velocity dispersion of the broad [CII] component.
-We find large values of $v_{\rm max}$ up to $\sim1000-1200$ \kms\ (Fig. \ref{fig:outflow-maps}c).
-Such velocity is among the highest values measured in the [CII] profiles of local AGN and luminous quasars up to $z\gtrsim6$ \citep{Janssen16,Bischetti19,Izumi21,Izumi21a,Cicone14}, and indicates that the broad [CII] emission cannot be ascribed to bounded motion in the quasar host galaxy, but is instead associated with outflowing gas, likely accelerated by the supermassive black hole in the nucleus of \psoj.
+We find that 46\% of the gas in the broad component has $v_{\rm max}>750$ \kms, and 18\% reaches $v_{\rm max}$ of $\sim1000-1200$ \kms\ (Fig. \ref{fig:outflow-maps}c).
+Such velocity is among the highest values measured in the [CII] profiles of local AGN and luminous quasars up to $z\gtrsim6$ \citep{Janssen16,Bischetti19,Izumi21,Izumi21a,Cicone14}, and indicates that the broad [CII] emission cannot be ascribed to bounded motion in the quasar host galaxy, but is instead associated with outflowing gas.
+We note that the highest-velocity gas is not detected in the \cii\ spectrum extracted from the high-resolution dataset alone (Fig. \ref{fig:cii-spectrum}c).

 By performing a dynamical modelling of the [CII] kinematics in \psoj, \cite{Neeleman21} reported a dynamical mass $M_{\rm dyn}\sim1.3\times10^{11}$ \msun\ in the inner 4 kpc around the quasar, which corresponds to an escape velocity of about 700 \kms.
-This implies that a significant fraction of the high-velocity [CII] emission is able to escape the potential well of the host galaxy and reach CGM scales.
+This implies that a significant fraction of the high-velocity [CII] emission {may be} able to escape the potential well of the host galaxy and reach CGM scales if the outflow propagates ballistically.
+If the outflow is continuously accelerated, even the lower-velocity gas may escape.
+At the same time, exceeding the local escape velocity may not be a sufficient condition for reaching the CGM if the outflow entrains a large mass, as it may be expected for the portion of the outflow cone which propagates into the disc plane (Fig. \ref{fig:maps}d).